-Angeline has four core areas to her practice:
+Angeline has five core areas to her practice:

-Commercial arbitration: Angeline has acted as counsel in a range of complex arbitrations under a range of arbitral rules.
+Commercial litigation and arbitration: Angeline has acted as counsel in a range of complex arbitrations under a range of arbitral rules and has been instructed (unled) in commercial court cases.
 Her practice includes commercial arbitration across a range of sectors (including construction, energy, financial and telecoms disputes).
 She has particular expertise in emerging market jurisdictions and in handling commercial disputes against states.

 Court applications related to arbitration: Angeline has particular expertise in this area.
 She has advised on a range of court applications related to arbitration, including anti-suit injunctions, interim relief in support of arbitration and enforcement of arbitral awards.
 She acted on two of the leading arbitration cases in recent years; AES Ust- Kamenogorsk v UST-Kamenogorsk JSC UKSC 35 (a leading case on anti-suit injunctions in support of an arbitration) and Jivraj v Hashwani UKSC 40 (concerning whether an arbitration agreement which specified that arbitrators must be of a particular religious faith was contrary to discrimination legislation and therefore unlawful, a case which had broader implications for the validity of arbitration clauses which commonly include nationality requirements).

-Angeline accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Angeline is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.

-Chambers UK 2016 (International Arbitration) “Angeline Welsh is “immensely helpful,” according to clients, due to her “ability to put herself in the client’s situation when problem solving.”
-Her practice is predominantly focused on Central American and Caribbean disputes.”
+Chambers UK 2016 (International Arbitration) “Angeline Welsh is “immensely helpful,” according to clients, due to her “ability to put herself in the client’s situation when problem solving.””

 Chambers UK 2015 (Administrative & Public Law) “Angeline Welsh is an associate with growing expertise in the overlap between international arbitration and domestic public law.
 She has advised on judicial reviews in the Supreme Court and the Privy Council.
 Sources laud her as “a bit of a star.
 She’s a very good litigator with inexhaustible energy.”